 We retain data for the duration of your employment and thereafter only as long as legally required or necessary for defense against legal claims.

-We collect and process personal data that is necessary for our cooperation with suppliers and other business partners.
+We collect and process personal data that is necessary for our cooperation with suppliers and other business partners in order to enter into a commercial relationship with us or to interact with us.
 We endeavor to only collect such information we deem necessary for the cooperation, including especially to fulfil our obligations and safeguard our interests in relation to the purchase of goods and services.

 Processing of such personal data is necessary to pursue our legitimate interest in relation to managing our ordinary business activities.